TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/DataTypes/Reference/Index.rst

             :dd:
-                **path:** path to a file, possibly placed in an extension, returns empty if the file doesn't exist.
+                **path:** path to a file, possibly placed in an extension, returns empty if the file does not exist.

           - :dt:
                 **= cObj : parentRecordNumber**